Wondering what homeschool grammar curriculum will be a good fit for your family?

 Finding and using a homeschool grammar program doesn’t have to be torturous for you or your kids.

 Think about homeschool curriculum options for other subjects work for your family.
-Take clues from those experiences (visual vs. hands-on, for example) and apply that knowledge to your grammar choice.
+Take clues from those experiences (visual vs. hands-on, for example) and apply that knowledge to your grammar and writing program choice.

-I encourage you to try free samples.
+I encourage you to try free samples of the grammar lessons.
 And see if other homeschoolers that you know use the grammar curriculum that you’re thinking of – ask if you can take a peek and get their feedback.